 Everything you can imagine.
-From rental tents in camprgounds in the U.S. Virgin Islands to small inns and family hotels, from huge fantasy resorts to luxury villas and private islands.
+From rental tents in campgrounds in the U.S. Virgin Islands to small inns and family hotels, from huge fantasy resorts to luxury villas and private islands.

 The Caribbean has become a favorite playground for celebrities, and with good reason.
 You'll see why.

 You won't find many Caribbean hotels rated from 1 to 5 stars like those in Europe.
 Instead, the categories tend to follow based on room cost, from inexpensive to moderate to expensive to very expensive or luxury.
-Those price ranges don't always reflect quality in terms of service, dining or anything else, only how much you'll pay.
+Those price ranges don't always reflect quality in terms of service, dining or anything else, only how much they cost.